SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

 Calculating Intermolecular and Intramolecular Contacts
 ___________________________________________________________

 Here let's select the **Contacts** tab.
-This tab allows the analysis of contacts between two selections, using VMD syntax selections (e.g. name, resname, resid, etc.) or VMD macros, using a cutoff distance as a criterion. :ref:`See more details of the tab <contacts-devnotes>`.
+This tab allows the analysis of contacts between two selections, using VMD syntax selections (e.g. name, resname, resid, etc.) or VMD macros, using a cutoff distance as a criterion.
+See more details of the tab :ref:`here <contacts-devnotes>`.

 To better understand the contact tab, let's split the example into two sections: :ref:`Intermolecular contacts <contacts-inter>` and :ref:`Intramolecular contacts <contacts-intra>`.